 Think of your journal as your therapist.
 You know when you come home after a long day, and you have so many things to let out that you’ve been holding in?
 Your journal wants to hear it.

 Therapy + writing = productivity!
 The ultimate self-care.

 Who knows, you might even get some ideas.

-What stops us from writing?
-It’s can be plans, chores, family, errands, our job, social media, or just plain laziness.
+What stops you from writing?
+It can be plans, chores, family, errands, your job, social media, or just plain laziness.

 Pretend as if your writing is for school.
 Assign yourself projects or the number of words you want to get down by a certain time.
 Make sure you meet your deadlines.

 Remember, it will only work if you take it seriously.

 You can join the awesome and supportive community known as the 5 AM Writer’s Club.
 It can be challenging if you’re not a morning person, but rewarding if you stick to it.

 If that’s too early, try to wake up early enough so you can make time to write for at least an hour.
 This will do you wonders since the brain is most productive in the morning.